 It should be noted that, while the broad potential impacts of these other projects and plans will be considered, we do not propose carrying out full HRA on each of these plans - we will however draw upon existing HRA that have been carried out for surrounding regions and plans.

-&lt;sup>22 Greater Manchester Spatial Framework: Draft for Consultation (October 2016)
+23 Greater Manchester Spatial Framework.
+Draft for Consultation (October 2016)

-Pathways of Impact 3.
+4. Pathways of Impact

 The following indirect pathways of impact are considered relevant to the HRA of the Plan: